 Most of the time mild nappy rash is treated easily and if the prevention measures listed above are adhered to it will clear within a few days.

-- Apply a Zinc based soothing nappy balm or cream (like our Baby Bottom Balm) to help calm and soothe the area.
+- Apply a Zinc based soothing nappy nappy rash cream or balm (like our Baby Bottom Balm) to act as a barrier cream to prevent further irritation and to help calm and soothe the area.

 - Sometimes using disposable wipes on the irritated area can cause discomfort so using soft cotton wool balls soaked in lukewarm water to clean the area can help.
 Ensure the area is completely dry before applying a new nappy.